denten-books/plain-text/6-conclusion.md

-# Conclusion: Towards the Practice of Computational Poetics
+# Conclusion: Human Grounds for Computation

 As I write these words, a receiver of a pacemaker implant fights for her right to access its software, in her words "to know what code is running inside my